Skip to main content

 Visit rocket.new and register with your email (or use the iOS app).
 Once logged in, you can start a project by describing your idea, importing a Figma design, choosing a template, or uploading an image.See the complete guide in Create an Account and Start from an Idea.

-You can create web apps (React, Next.js) and mobile apps (Flutter) including SaaS platforms, dashboards, marketing sites, AI tools, e-commerce sites, internal apps, and more.If you can describe it, Rocket can build it.
-Check out examples in the Idea Showcase.
+You can create web apps (Next.js) and mobile apps (Flutter) including SaaS platforms, dashboards, marketing sites, AI tools, e-commerce sites, internal apps, and more.If you can describe it, Rocket can build it.
+Check out examples in the Template catalog.

 Yes.
 Rocket generates Flutter-based mobile apps for iOS and Android.
 You can start from a mobile Figma design or describe your mobile app idea in chat.See Create a Mobile App from Figma for details.